 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

 April 2022: $80 USD

-Let’s’ face it earbuds can be boring.
+Let’s face it earbuds can be boring.
 They all have the same basic shape: a round housing with a nozzle and maybe an ear hook thrown in, but the Etymotic ER2SE sticks out, literally, due to its tube-like housings.
-If you’re not immediately charmed by the look of these earbuds, you may find the sound quality is enough to change your tune.
-For $150, it’s easy to argue in favor of these in-ears.
+If the look fo the earbud doesn’t immediately charm you, perhaps the sound quality is enough to change your tune.
+For the reduced price, it’s easy to argue in favor of these in-ears.

-Budget audiophiles should get the Etymotic ER2SE because you’re afforded a similar experience to the company’s ER4SR IEMs for roughly half the cost.
-Although the ER2SE uses dynamic drivers—rather than the ER4SR’s balanced armature drivers—sound reproduction is impeccable for the price.
-Classical music fans and listeners who like vocals will greatly appreciate these buds.
+- Budget audiophiles should get the Etymotic ER2SE because these earbuds offer a similar experience to the company’s ER4SR IEMs for less than half the cost.
+Although the ER2SE uses dynamic drivers—rather than the ER4SR’s balanced armature drivers—audio sounds accurate across the frequency range.

 When you purchase the Etymotic ER2SE, you’re afforded three pairs of ear tips—one memory foam and two triple-flange options—a shirt clip, and filter-removal tool.
 Oh, the company also provides a nice mixed-media zippered case for transport.
 This contains a netted pocket for securing any of the ear tips or whatever else you want to toss in there.